CapitanFindusFI/react-autocomplete-multiselect/README.md

 Optional, the number of milliseconds of debouncing between writing some text in the searchbox and triggering the `searchFunction`.
 Defaults to 300

 ##### `noResultsComponent?: JSX.Element;`
-Optional, a custom renderer for a empty list.
+Optional, a custom renderer for an empty list.